uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </ul>
 <h4>Career progression</h4>
 <p>
-	If you want to progress in your career back in England, you may wish to apply for a  <a href="https://getintoteaching.education.gov.uk/life-as-a-teacher/real-life-experiences/career-progression-stories">National Professional Qualification (NPQ)</a>.
+	If you want to progress in your career in England, you may wish to apply for a  <a href="https://getintoteaching.education.gov.uk/life-as-a-teacher/real-life-experiences/career-progression-stories">National Professional Qualification (NPQ)</a>.
 </p>
 <p>
 	NPQs can help you get into leadership positions such as head of department, deputy headteacher or headteacher</a>.